cirosantilli/markdown-style-guide/index.md

 ### Definition lists

-*Avoid* using the definition extension since it is not present in many implementations nor in CommonMark.
+*Avoid* the definition list extension since it is not present in many implementations nor in CommonMark.

 Instead, use either: